What is PKI? The Ultimate Guide to Public Key Infrastructure

 Key Points

-What is a PKI (Public Key Infrastructure)?
+What Is a PKI (Public Key Infrastructure)?

-PKIs and digital certificates are incredibly important and technologically advanced facets of cybersecurity.
+PKI infrastructure and digital certificates are incredibly important and technologically advanced facets of cybersecurity.
 We’ll break down how they work in the following sections.

 How Does Public Key Infrastructure (PKI) Work?

-There are two types of encryption: symmetric and asymmetric.
 PKI uses asymmetric encryption.
-Here’s a quick explanation of both types of encryption, and why asymmetric is the more secure option:
+Here’s a quick explanation of both types of encryptions, and why asymmetric is the more secure option:

-Symmetric Encryption
+Symmetric Encryption (Private Key Cryptography)

-Asymmetric Encryption
+Asymmetric Encryption (Public Key Cryptography)

 The classic way of explaining asymmetric encryption is the Alice and Bob diagram.